 During the precontemplation stage, an individual is feeling these effects of their addiction, but he or she is not interested in changing their habits.
 They will likely be defensive about their habit and even deny that it’s beyond their control.
-It sometimes takes a big wake-up call to push them to the next stage, such as a legal issue or loved ones holding an intervention.
+It sometimes takes a big wake-up call to push them to realize they may be an alcoholic and to move on to the next stage, such as a legal issue or loved ones holding an intervention.

 Stage Two: Contemplation